atsayansach/Data-Analytics-Portfolio/README.md

 ### Summary

 This tasks shows that I can create meaningful dashboards in Tableau that stakeholders can access and easily take insights from

+## Visual calculations for bicycle sales summary

+### Dataset

+- adventureworks.db

+- This dataset contains infromation for a bicycle company's sales, customers, employees, products, and more

+- Source: Microsoft

+-  The dataset covers 121,317 sales, 19,820 customers, 290 employees, and 504 products.

+### Business

+A bicycle retailer company would benefit from this analysis because they will be able to see how their sales and profits have changed over years to use in data-driven decisions

+### Task

+I
+I
+I
+I
+I
+I
+I

 ## Home advantage in football Power BI dashboard